cockpit-project/cockpit/doc/protocol.md

 of the resource being retrieved.

-If "package" and "path" are missing, then the channel will be immediately closed without a "reason", and a combined manifest of all packages, including checksums for system packages will be returned in the "close" message under the "packages" option:
+If "package" and "path" are missing, then the channel will be immediately closed without a "problem", and a combined manifest of all packages, including checksums for system packages will be returned in the "close" message under the "packages" option: